 Started in 1969 by the (then) Colorado State PTA President, Mary Lou Anderson, Reflections has since become an international program as PTAs in Puerto Rico, the US Virgin Islands and US military schools overseas have begun to participate in this program.

 Each year a Theme Search Contest is held where students can submit ideas for upcoming years.
 Entries are narrowed down to 5 per state and then the National PTA Reflections Committee makes a final selection.

 Reflections uses a judging process that assists in narrowing down the number of entries as artwork passes through different levels of PTA.
-In Utah we generally have between 10,000 and 13,000 entries submitted by our students each year.
-Nationally, around 300,000 entries are submitted by students each year.
+In Utah we generally have between 10,000 and 13,000 entries submitted each year, nationally around 300,000 entries are submitted.